-- The conceptual architecture view is analogous to the "4+1" logical view. - The module architecture view shows the high-level design of the system.
+- The module architecture view shows the high-level design of the system.
 Its purpose is twofold: it describes how to map the conceptual view onto the high-level design artifacts, and it describes the layering structure of subsystems and specifies the interfaces between subsystem layers and low-level design artifacts (e.g., source code modules). - The code architecture view is the low-level design view that describes the interfaces and interdependencies between source code, files, directories, libraries, etc. - The execution architecture view describes the structure of a system in terms of its run-time platform elements, such as tasks, processes, threads, and address spaces.
 This view captures the distributed and concurrent aspects of the system, as well as other non-functional requirements such as resource sharing, scheduling policies and load balancing.